Athar Blood Bank

-Athar Blood Bank is an initiative by Athar Minorities Social and Welfare Association and is based in Solapur, Maharashtra.
+Athar Blood Bank is an initiative by the Athar Minorities Social and Welfare Association and is based in Solapur, Maharashtra.
 The Athar Blood Bank was inaugurated on 2 June 2012 by Sushil Kumar Shinde (then Minister of Power (India)).
 Service to Humanity was the slogan chosen by the founder as a motto for Athar Blood Bank.
-Construction of new Maternity Home is on cards of the Athar Minorities Social and Welfare Association in near future.
+Construction of a new Maternity Home is on the cards of the Athar Minorities Social and Welfare Association in the near future.
 It is running successfully and conducts blood donation camps across the state and helping humanity.